Fixing Unwanted Lines in a Table Cell that Spans Two Pages in Word

 Tables in Microsoft Word 2010, 2013, 2016, and 365 tend to lose a specific cell’s/row’s top and bottom line layout when the table spans across two pages.
 A table line gets added to the bottom of the first page and the top of the second page for just one row.
 Word functionality cannot detect the continuation of a cell or row into the next page because it automatically applies the “border” to every page by default.
 So, if you have a table row that continues onto a new page, Word throws a border in there when you actually want to carry the row of cells over to the next page without appearing split.

-One workaround is to draw empty, borderless textboxes that obscure these unwanted bottom and top borders in your table.
+One workaround is to draw empty, borderless text boxes, which will obscure the unwanted “split” border in your table.